-The awarding and certification of these qualifications will comply with regulatory requirements.
+The awarding and certification of these qualifications will comply with the requirements of the Office of Qualifications and Examinations Regulation (Ofqual).

 Eligibility for an award

 In order to be awarded a qualification, a learner must complete all units, achieve a Near Pass (N) or above in all external units and a pass or above in all mandatory units unless otherwise specified.
 Refer to the structure in Section 2.